-- As with any young person living in a family, sometimes rules are broken.
+- Sometimes rules are broken.
 This might be because you are feeling upset or angry.
-If you break rules that have been set by your foster parent, you might be grounded or not allowed have treats for a while.
-You cannot be made to miss a meal or not see your family because you were misbehaving; - Your foster parent is NOT allowed to slap or push you at ANY time.
+If you break rules that have been set by the staff in your home, you might be grounded or not allowed have treats for a while.
+You cannot be made to miss a meal or not see your family because you were misbehaving; - The staff in your new home are NOT allowed to slap or push you at ANY time

-Some of the other things that young people in care thought you need to know about are:
+Some of the other things that young people in care thought you need to Know about are: